edge-servers/immunity-monitoring/README.rst

 | **default**: | ``None``    |
 +--------------+-------------+

-If you have a seperate server for API of openwisp-monitoring on a different domain, you can use this option to change the base of the url, this will enable you to point all the API urls to your openwisp-monitoring API server's domain, example: ``https://mymonitoring.myapp.com``.
+If you have a seperate server for API of immunity-monitoring on a different domain, you can use this option to change the base of the url, this will enable you to point all the API urls to your immunity-monitoring API server's domain, example: ``https://mymonitoring.myapp.com``.

 ``OPENWISP_MONITORING_CACHE_TIMEOUT``